j-siderius/TinySpark/docs/chapter1/logic_gates.md

 ---

-In order to make writing the equations a bit easier, the sum and activation function are combined into one formula.
+In order to make writing the equations easier, the sum and activation function are combined into one formula.

 $$
 \text{output}=f(\sum\text{inputs}*\text{weights})